SprocketLab/Alchemist/README.md

 1. `main.py`: Main file used to run the code that starts up an interactive command line and launches different modes based on user inputs.
 2. `config.py`:  Manages the initial setup by capturing user inputs to configure the application accordingly.
 3. `executor.py`: Instantiates the corresponding mode object and initiates the execution process tailored to that mode.
 4. `modes`: Directory that contains code for different modes.
+See above for descriptions of the last three modes.
-    - `base_mode.py`: Parent class to all the modes
+    - `base_mode.py`: Parent class to all the modes.
     - `scriptoriumws_mode.py`
     - `alchemist_without_RAG_mode.py`
     - `alchemist_with_RAG_mode.py`